eProsima/Fast-DDS-docs/docs/realtime.rst

 * The publisher for topic 1 matches with 3 subscribers, and the publisher for topic 2 matches with 2 subscribers.
 * The maximum number of publishers per participant is 1, and the maximum number of subscribers per participant is 2.
 * The total number of participants is 3.

+We will also limit the size of the parameters:

+* Maximum partition data size: 256
+* Maximum user data size: 256
+* Maximum properties data size: 512

 The following piece of code shows the set of parameters needed for the use case depicted in this example.